fuzzyatelin/fuzzyatelin.github.io/bioanth-stats/module-13/module-13.md

     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

-Recall that the results returned by `summary()` of our regression model also shows the coefficient of determination, or the "R-squared value", which we defined above as the fraction of the total variation explained by the mode.
+Recall that the results returned by `summary()` of our regression model also shows the coefficient of determination, or the "R-squared value", which we defined above as the fraction of the total variation explained by the model.
 We can calculate this value directly from our ANOVA table as simply SSR/SSY.
 The correlation coefficient, *ρ*, between our response and predictor variable is simply the square root of this value.

 ``` r
 rsquared <- SSR/SSY